SimonJinaphant/Interweave/README.md

-# Interweave
+# Project Interweave
-Combining the theories and practices
+Combining the theories and practices of modern day Computer Science